Q3 2025 Report

 Employment by Israeli Tech Companies

 For Q3 2025, the dataset recorded ~618K employees in Q2 and ~616K in Q3, reflecting a 0.3% quarter-over-quarter decrease following a period of steady growth.
-This marks a continued recovery from late 2024, when total employment fell by more than 6% before stabilizing in early 2025.
-While CBS data for Q2 2025 has not yet been released, historical comparisons show consistent directional alignment between the two measures, with the global dataset typically displaying smoother trends and lower volatility than local employment figures.
+This signals a continued recovery from late 2024, when total employment fell by more than 6% before stabilizing in early 2025.
+While CBS data for Q3 2025 has not yet been released, historical comparisons show consistent directional alignment between the two measures, with the global dataset typically displaying smoother trends and lower volatility than local employment figures.

 Summary

-While Q3 2025 underscored the durability of Israel’s tech ecosystem, the near-term outlook remains balanced.
-Persistent global headwinds—alongside geopolitical risk and heightened investor selectivity—could moderate momentum into H2.
-Even so, Israel’s deep innovation base, expanding global footprint, and strength in strategic sectors such as cybersecurity, defense, and semiconductors position the ecosystem to navigate uncertainty.
+Israel’s deep innovation base, expanding global footprint, and strength in strategic sectors such as cybersecurity, defense, and semiconductors position the ecosystem to navigate uncertainty.
 Sustained success will hinge on the ability to scale efficiently and retain critical talent, with disciplined execution and capital efficiency as defining advantages.

 More on the Israeli Tech Ecosystem